department-of-veterans-affairs/vets-website/va-gov/pages/health-care/get-medical-records.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-VA Blue Button is a feature of our MyHealth*e*Vet health-management portal.
+VA Blue Button is a feature of the health-management portal within MyHealth*e*Vet.
 It lets you view, print, save, download, and share information from your VA medical record and personal health record.
-So you can better manage your health needs and communicate with your health care team.
+With these features, you can better manage your health needs and communicate with your health care team.

 **With VA Blue Button, you can:**
 - Build your own personal health record that includes information like your medical history, emergency contacts,  and medicines
 - Monitor your vital signs and track your diet and exercise with our online journals
 - Download a customized report with information from your VA medical records, personal health record, and in some cases your military service record
 - Download a summary of your VA medical record that includes your most important health information (like your known allergies, medications, and recent lab results)
-- Share a digital copy of your self-entered personal health information with your VA health care team through secure messaging
+- Share a digital copy of the personal health information you entered yourself with your VA health care team through secure messaging

 </div>
 </div>